nixworks/public/news/2006/03/2/index.md

 ##### George W. Bush
 ### [ President George W. Bush, on his first visit to India, issues a joint statement with Indian Prime Minister on their growing strategic partnership, emphasising their agreement on civil nuclear cooperation.
 An estimated crowd of 100,000 people protest against Bush in Delhi. ](/news/2006/03/2/president-george-w-bush-on-his-first-visit-to-india-issues-a-joint-statement-with-indian-prime-minister-on-their-growing-strategic-partn.md)
-_Context: Delhi, George W. Bush, civil nuclear cooperation_
+_Context: civil nuclear cooperation, George W. Bush, Delhi_

 ##### Riddarfjarden
 ### [ A shipwreck from the 14th century was found buried in Riddarfjarden Bay in Stockholm, Sweden.
 If the ship is well preserved, there are plans to remove it from the waters. ](/news/2006/03/2/a-shipwreck-from-the-14th-century-was-found-buried-in-riddarfja-rden-bay-in-stockholm-sweden-if-the-ship-is-well-preserved-there-are-pla.md)